Legendary Indian actress Sridevi dies of cardiac arrest

 Sridevi was nominated for 10 Filmfare Awards and won five.
 The government of India awarded her Padma Shri, the fourth highest civilian honor, in 2013.

-Actress Priyanka Chopra remembered Sridevi on Twitter.
+Indian cinema also expressed shock at her sudden death with actress Priyanka Chopra remembering Sridevi on Twitter.
 "I have no words," she wrote.
 "Condolences to everyone who loved #Sridevi.
 A dark day.
 RIP."

+Grammy award-winning music director AR Rahman and London mayor Sadiq Khan were among the many notable figures who went on social media to express their sadness and condolences.